vdclab/vdclab-wiki/NCBI-GEO.md

 - Large collection of datasets, but can sometimes be difficult or browser-unwieldy to use
 - May sometimes be considered less than optimal in its user-friendliness
 - Requires attention to export processes, data sources; requires familiarity with database ID/accession identification standards
+- It is recommended to look  at the tutorial before starting to use the site, makes a big difference.

 ## Citations